helenaholley/OCBE-Textbook/OCBEII.md

 mechanism, aside from the identity of the ultimate phosphate acceptor.
 *Biochem J.,* **1982***, 201,* 665*.*

-# Chapter 10: Nucleophilic addition to carbonyl groups
+# 10: Nucleophilic addition to carbonyl groups

 <img src="media/image87.jpeg" style="width:6in;height:4in" />